 Waiting on Amazon, I once had a book delivered and ripped the packet open, not looking at the addressee, only to find a biography of Madame Chiang Kia-Shek.
 I went to the front desk straightaway, explaining the mistake, and that evening, in the company of her and another friend of mine, endured a silent browbeating without asides in the TV room as the Kenyan tried to work out if I was spying on her and/or to make me feel guilty for doing so.

 Not a word spoken.
 I’d done nothing wrong – and if she wanted to read the biographies of Great Men and Women—or hagiographies of tyrants and crooked clowns, like Hitler whose genocidal antics in yet another BBC or History Channel documentary had her chuckling wisely in admiration—that was her business; or childish, arse-picking secret.

 The fact that I was not interested in the ways in which she wished to stand out must have made it worse – and her silence seem all the more egregious.

 It cannot have helped that when we first met I’d tried to engage her in conversation about John le Carré.
-My father had known him at Sherborne and then later on in life.
+My father had known him and he too was an alumnus of Sherborne.

-The patrician-voiced le Carré – or David Cornwell – has written about how his father, a con man, had deeply impressed on him a sense of intrigue, instability and fear, as le Carré straddled social worlds and hid the nightmare of his father’s financial dealings – all of which seemed to mirror both my teacher father’s emotional bankruptcy, crookedness, and absence as regards me and le Carré’s elusive identity and unavailability as regards my father—Le Carre with his social and literary adeptness, which my father would’ve been seethingly jealous of—and with whom he lost touch.
+The patrician-voiced le Carré – or David Cornwell – has written about how his father, a con man, had deeply impressed on him a sense of intrigue, instability and fear, as le Carré straddled social worlds and hid the nightmare of his father’s financial dealings and lowly origins – all of which seemed to mirror both my teacher father’s emotional bankruptcy, crookedness, and absence as regards me, and le Carré’s elusive identity and unavailability as regards my father (Le Carré with his social and literary adeptness and popularity which my father would’ve seethed at) and with whom he lost touch.